seapagan/pyBlog/README.md

 This README is very basic and will be updated as more functionality is coded into the project.

+## Progress

+See the [TODO.md](TODO.md) in the root of this repository for details of outstanding bugs and future plans.

 ## Development

 From the root of the checked out repository.